 Note: Indefinite pronouns like “nothing” and relative pronouns like “which” and “whose” are fun, but we don’t want to overwhelm you all at once!

 Like English, these pronouns need to change to show what type of noun they’re replacing, such as which person (“him” or “her”) and whether it’s singular or plural (“it” or “they”).

 However, German pronouns come in several more flavors than English, depending on the case (nominative, accusative, etc.), which means there will be a few charts to memorize.
 The upside of having cases is that it allows word order to be more flexible, since it’s clear what role each word plays from its case!

 Luckily, the examples below will help you to recognize when to use the different pronouns more clearly.
 After that, memorizing the forms becomes easy with the help of technology built especially for that purpose, like Lingvist’s German course.
 Don’t worry – if you need grammar tips or reminders, there are built-in grammar-based challenges in the app as well!

 Is this really necessary?

 Warning: There are charts in your future, many charts.
 Because German pronouns change depending on the gender of the noun and case, there are many different versions of each type of pronoun.
-The case system in German is one of the most difficult things to get comfortable with for English speakers, because we don’t normally use special forms of the word depending on the part it plays in a given sentence.
+The case system in German is one of the most difficult things for English speakers to get comfortable with, because we don’t normally use special forms of the word depending on the part it plays in a given sentence.
 So, maybe you’re thinking, “I can do without pronouns!
 They’re technically optional anyway!”